panzerdp/dmitripavlutin.com/content/posts/2016-06-22-declare-function/index.md

 There are some rules however that you may follow for common situations.

-If the function should use `this` from the enclosing function, the arrow function is a good solution.
+If the function uses `this` from the enclosing function, the arrow function is a good solution.
 When the callback function has one short statement, the arrow function is a good option too, because it creates short and light code.

 For a shorter syntax when declaring methods on object literals, the shorthand method declaration is preferable.

 `new Function` way to declare functions generally should not be used.
 Mainly because it opens potential security risks, doesn't allow code auto-complete in editors and lose the engine optimizations.

-I believe this article is another step to write more readable and less buggy functions.
-Especially because they are the living cells of any application.
+*Do you prefer arrow functions `(param) => {...}`, or still use the function expressions `function(param) {...}`?
+Let me know why in a comment bellow!*